MarcScheib/aurelia-notify/doc/Intro.md

     .standardConfiguration()
     .developmentLogging()
     ...
-    .plugin('aurelia-notification'); // Add this line to load the plugin
+    .plugin('aurelia-notify'); // Add this line to load the plugin

   aurelia.start().then(a => a.setRoot('app', document.body));
 }